 About Me

-I began my education in medical herbalism with Betonica in Somerset, followed by practitioner training with the The Plant Medicine School who are Irish based with an Exmoor branch.
+I began my education in medical herbalism with Betonica, followed by practitioner training with the The Plant Medicine School who are Irish based.
 Practitioner training enabled me to deepen skills in consultation, herbal therapeutics and understanding diverse theories of medicine.
-These modalities and viewpoints compliment and enhance a biomedical and research based framework of practice.
-Now qualified I work for the The Plant Medicine school as a student mentor, providing one to one support to students beginning their practitioner journey.

 Qualifications & Experience

-Whilst training I worked in administrative and operational support within counselling, health and social care.
+Whilst training I worked in administrative and operations within counselling, health and social care.
 This included Bath Centre for Psychotherapy & Counselling, Bristol Carers Support Centre and the National Centre for Integrative Medicine where I supported delivery of their Diploma in Integrative Medicine.
 Experiencing these diverse frameworks of healthcare has helped shape and deepen my practice.

 Training and Interests